Solar power in India: Telangana

 Telangana ranks sixth when it comes to solar energy generation capacity in India.
 The state has a solar power generation capacity of 3,953 MW and plans to achieve a capacity of 5,000 MW by 2022.
 In 2019, NTPC Ramagundam had placed work order on Bharat Heavy Electricals Limited (BHEL) to install 100 MW floating solar PV plant on its water supply reservoir.

 In July 2022, NTPC's 100 MW floating solar photovoltaic (PV) project becomes fully operational in Telangana and becomes India's largest floating solar plant equipped with cutting-edge technology and environmentally friendly features.

 Electricity generation

-Including both ground and roof-mounted plants, the country's installed solar power capacity was 107.94 GW_{AC} as of 30 April 2025.
-Solar electricity generation from April 2024 to March 2025 increased to 144.150 terawatt-hour (TWh) from 115.97 TWh in the same period a year ago.
-Saving almost 57 million tons of coal.
-All time maximum solar power generation was 65,804 MW as of 18 April 2025.
-Curtailment of solar power generation is happening when the power evacuation is not adequate.
+Including both ground and roof-mounted plants, the country's installed solar power capacity was 157.05 GW_{AC} as of 31 May 2026.
+Solar electricity generation in 2025 increased by 53 terawatt-hour (TWh), a 37% increase from the previous year.
+Curtailment of solar power generation is happening when the power evacuation is not adequate, and by 2025 this happened in notable amounts (0.9 TWh in October) as other power plants had reached their limits of flexibility.